NAGENDRA-ARASAN-K/Photo-Editing-Software/README.md

 1.Loganath.M (112201016)

   a.Planning

   b.Designing UI

   c.Defining Functions in Back End

     i.Brush

     ii.Crop

     iii.Zoom and Pan

   d.Connecting above mentioned back end functions to UI

   e.Testing and Debugging

 2.Nikhil S Thomas (132201019)

   a.Planning

   b.Designing UI

   c.Defining Functions in Back End

     i.Filters

     ii.Adjust Functions

     iii.Undo / Redo

     iv.Save / Save As

   d.Connecting above mentioned back end functions to UI

   e.Testing and Debugging

 3.Harshit Kumar (132201021)

   a.Planning

   b.Research on the modules and applications for implementing the software and to design front end respectively

   c.Defining Functions in Back end

     i.Flip

     ii.Rotate

   d.Connecting above mentioned back end functions to UI

   e.Testing and Debugging

 ## METHODOLOGY:

 Our project, photo editing software, involves using various modules for both frontend and backend .
 The major modules used are :

-1.Pyqt5: Used for developing the front end GUI framework and for loading the images that are to be processed.
+1.**Pyqt5:** Used for developing the front end GUI framework and for loading the images that are to be processed.

-2.Opencv: This module is used to get real time mouse inputs for image processing.
+2.**Opencv:** This module is used to get real time mouse inputs for image processing.

-3.Pygame: With the help of this module we can display images in a separate window for cropping images and is also used to edit images with the brush function.
+3.**Pygame:** With the help of this module we can display images in a separate window for cropping images and is also used to edit images with the brush function.

-4.PIL : A major image manipulating module used for all filters and adjustments related to an image in the program
+4.**PIL:** A major image manipulating module used for all filters and adjustments related to an image in the program

-5.Imutils:Mainly used to resize the image to fit the window screen
+5.**Imutils:** Mainly used to resize the image to fit the window screen

-6.Numpy : Used in the program to convert an image into a numerical array for efficient processing of data
+6.**Numpy:** Used in the program to convert an image into a numerical array for efficient processing of data

 The modules needed to be install beforehand are:
-Pyqt5,pillow,opencv-python,pygame,imutils
+Pyqt5, pillow, opencv-python, pygame, imutils

 ## CONCLUSION: